Experts From Robolliance Make a Case for Robotics in Security

 RUFF: “The unmanned robotics industry is new.
 As such, those organizations and individuals currently pushing it forward within the security vertical are still out on the edge.
 That said, it only takes a couple of success stories to attract investors’ attention.
 With talks about colonizing Mars, high-speed underground hyperloops and the commercialization of space, the excitement of high technology and the future is captivating imaginations again.
 Our country went through a period where dreaming big technologically went out of fashion, replaced by the idea of the Internet start-up millionaire.

 It’s a great thing to see how unmanned robotics is playing a role in this new era and getting folks excited again.
 One interesting area in the future will be when drones start acting as true IoT devices.
 With 7 million drones estimated to be operating in the U.S. airspace alone by 2020, imagine the amount of information that will be collected as these devices automatically report back to central databases.
 This information can be used productively, such as real-time weather capture, or for less altruistic reasons such as tracking what time of day you leave for the office and return in the evening.
 Food for thought.”

-Be on the lookout for the latest issue of RoboFYI, the Robolliance Newsletter, coming September 21st.
+Check out the latest issue of RoboFYI, the Robolliance Newsletter!